OVERSIZED ITEMS collection

 Residents in our collection areas have access to both drop-off and curbside collection services for disposal of bulk waste.

-Oversized Items Collection Days
+2025 Oversized Items Collection Dates

 - ERSB anticipates announcing oversized item collection dates and the opening of the appointment system in the last week of April 2025.
-Each household will be eligible for one collection.
-You will be able to book online (via our website) or by phone at that time.
-Dates will be posted here as they become available.

 Scheduled Collection Areas: Isthmus Area, Trinity Bay South/Trinity Bay Center, Southern Shore, and Southwest Avalon—except for Riverhead, St. Mary’s, Gaskiers-Point La Haye, and St. Vincent’s-St. Stephen’s-Peter’s River.